Blog

 Golf cart DUI arrests are more common than people realize, particularly in Florida’s retirement communities.
 In one recent case in Port St. Lucie, a 62-year-old woman was arrested for DUI after her husband fell from the golf cart she was driving, struck his head, and later died at a nearby hospital.

-Who Is Liable for a Golf Cart Accident in Florida?
+Who Is at Fault in a Florida Golf Cart Accident?

 Determining liability in a golf cart accident can be complex because multiple parties may share responsibility.
 Florida follows a modified comparative negligence system under F.S. § 768.81, which means you can recover compensation as long as you are 50% or less at fault for the accident.